Search

 What is the Statute of Limitations for Sexual Assault in New York?

-Contact us at Rheingold, Giuffra, Ruffo & Plotkin, LLP for a free consultation if you have questions about the new legislation and would like further clarification and compassionate guidance.
+Contact us if you have questions about the new legislation and would like further clarification and expert guidance.

 As noted above, survivors in New York have been given an opportunity to file lawsuits against the perpetrators, even if it would normally violate the statute of limitations.

 • For adult survivors of sexual assault, the statute of limitations in New York is generally three years.
-However, the recently-enacted ASA provides a temporary extension if the assault occurred more than three years ago.
+This applies to cases that occurred before 2019.
+However, the Adult Survivor Act (ASA) provides an extended statute of limitations of 20 years if the abuse occurred after 2019.

 • For survivors under 18 at the time of the assault and before the CVA was passed on January 28, 2019, the statute of limitations expires when they turn 23.